husse786/zhaw-car-buyers-assistant/documentation.md

 Primary blocks used for core solution (choose 2):

-- Primary block 1: ML Numeric Data — predicts a fair used-car price from specifications.
+- Primary block 1: ML Numeric Data, predicts a fair used-car price from specifications.
-- Primary block 2: NLP — extracts specs from a free-text listing and explains the price in plain, persona-adapted language (RAG-grounded).
+- Primary block 2: NLP, extracts specs from a free-text listing and explains the price in plain, persona-adapted language (RAG grounded).

 If a third block is selected, it is documented and graded separately as extra work.

-- Third block :Computer Vision — classifies visible damage severity, which adjusts the price estimate.
+- Third block :Computer Vision, classifies visible damage severity, which adjusts the price estimate.

 Guidance hint: Keep the project idea short and consistent.
 Focus most details on the selected blocks.
 Evidence hint: Show where each selected block contributes to the final system.